flyteorg/flyte/rsts/administrator/install/managing_customizable_resources.rst

 +------------+--------------+----------+-------------+-----------+

 Any inbound CreateExecution requests with **[Domain: Production, Project: widgetmodels, Workflow: Demand]** for any launch plan would have a tag value of "supply".
-Any inbound CreateExecution requests with **[Domain: Production, Project: widgetmodels]** for any workflow other than Deman and for any launch plan would have a tag value of "critical".
+Any inbound CreateExecution requests with **[Domain: Production, Project: widgetmodels]** for any workflow other than Demand and for any launch plan would have a tag value of "critical".

 All other inbound CreateExecution requests would use the default values specified in the flyteadmin config (if any).